 It was even easier as I didn’t do any kind of band at the top of the sack.
 The burlap looked really cute by pulling the loose strings at the top of the bag to give a frayed look.

-But, be forewarned.
-Little burlap particles will be everywhere.
+But, be forewarned if you use burlap: Little burlap particles will be everywhere.
 It would probably be best to wash the burlap first, but I didn’t have patience for that.
 The mess was worth it!

 Of course, then I remembered seeing a stenciled tree on a bag on Pinterest and decided to make one myself.
 I simply googled “Christmas tree stencil” and printed the size I wanted for my bag.